lukebyrnewex/Jeu-de-Geenson_Word2Vector_Project_2019/README.md

 ## READ_ME de JEU DE GEENSON
 by Luke Byrne, Lilian Morgan and Heather Lloyd
-March 2019-May 2019
+March 2019--May 2019

+### Foreword
-Foreword: this project was completed entirely in French, and the original READ_ME too, so it is important to keep in mind that some parts may seem bizarre, such as the input "deMagique" instead of"magicDie", for example.
+This project was originally completed entirely in French, and the original READ_ME too, so it is important to keep in mind that some parts may seem bizarre, such as the input "deMagique" instead of"magicDie", for example.

-## COMMAND LINE
+## Command Line
 We named our Main "Game", so the following is used for the command line:
 	java Game --w2v ../w2v_final3 --nbPlayers 2 --nbTry 3 --k 5 --deMagique
 and thus without the input descriptions, it would be: